relaxdiego/relaxdiego.github.com/_posts/2021-05-14-rediscovering-devops.md

 1. Achieving optimal (not necessarily maximal) system throughput;
 1. Getting timely and accurate feedback for actions taken;
-1. Learning from the feedback and self-correcting as needed.
+1. Building an environment that is conducive to continuous learning and experimentation.

 DevOps is backed by real engineering concepts: